 “Share in suffering as a good soldier of Christ Jesus.”– 2 Timothy 2:3 (ESV)

-This is not a call to seek pain but to endure with purpose when it comes, trusting the Commander who sees the whole field.
+We are called to endure with purpose when pain comes, not to seek it out, trusting the Commander who sees the whole field.

 “Remember Jesus Christ, risen from the dead, the offspring of David, as preached in my gospel.”– 2 Timothy 2:8 (ESV)